danieldunderfelt/very-cool/src/content/articles/2019-02-14-canon-announces-the-new-affordable-eos-rp.md

 There are also some smaller things missing like the manual focus assist which I thought looked *very cool* in the EOS R, and I'm quite sad about that.
 It will also only do 8-bit video and has no C-Log, but I actually don't care about those things as I'm not really a video guy.
 Someone somewhere is probably quite angry about them being gone.

 And... that's about it for the drawbacks!
+At least the ones that matter to me.
 For the price, which again, is $1299, you get a very competent full frame camera and access to the growing library of Canon RF lenses.
 They won't come as cheap, but hey, you saved a lot on the body.

-Spec highlights of the EOS RP:
+I won't go through all the specs and drawbacks, but here's highlights of the EOS RP:

 - 26MP full-frame sensor
 - Digic 8 processor (tbh I'm not sure how good this is if it has to crop the sensor for 4K video, but it's the best Canon has)